-The Merton Center, as the official repository of Merton's estate, has grown to over forty-five thousand items that include his literary papers, eight hundred drawings, eleven hundred photographs, six hundred audio-taped conferences to his monastic community, published works by and about Merton, and several hundred volumes from Merton's own library.
-It is the largest collection in the world, incorporating works translated into twenty languages, over two hundred doctoral dissertations and masters theses, and a growing collection of paintings, drawings, sculptures, and fabric art depicting Merton.
+The Merton Center, as the official repository of Merton's estate, has grown to over forty-five thousand items that include his literary papers, nine hundred drawings, fourteen hundred photographs, six hundred hours of audio-taped conferences to his monastic community, published works by and about Merton, and several hundred volumes from Merton's own library.
+It is the largest collection in the world, incorporating works translated into twenty-eight languages, over two hundred doctoral dissertations and masters theses, and a growing collection of paintings, drawings, sculptures, and fabric art depicting Merton, as well as a collection of watercolors by Merton's New Zealand-born father, Owen Merton.